-- Psychological trauma 16 answers;

-- Damage to health 6 answers;

-- Damage to property 1 answer;
+- Damage to property - 1 answer;

-- No consequences 2 answers;

-- Other 2 answers, including:
+- No consequences 2 answers; - Other 2 answers, including:

-- 1) I had to leave educational institution;
+1) I had to leave educational institution;

-- 2) One person pointed out no consequences ensued, but because of his/her caution.
+2) One person pointed out no consequences ensued, but because of only his/her caution.

 Most respondents believe that crimes and incidents were related to their sexual orientation and / or gender identity, basing this assertion on the content of verbal abuse suffered (346 cases of 391 for the whole study period).
-Likewise, in 47 cases the respondents believed that crimes and incidents related to their sexual orientation and / or gender identity, basing this assertion on the inscriptions relevant to their victimization.
+Likewise, in 47 cases the respondents believed that crimes and incidents were related to their sexual orientation and / or gender identity, basing this assertion on the inscriptions relevant to their victimization.
 45 cases took place near gay clubs; this association with dedicated venues could well indicate the homophobic nature of the incidents.
 Other reasons contributing to the determination of the offenders' motives as homophobic were: a meeting set up by the police through a gay website showing false personal information; placing a particular video on social networks, spreading confidential information, and more.